 Rome was the second leg or our first epic Italian adventure.
-We flew into Naples on Easyjet from Manchester and then took the train up to Rome to begin our 3 days exploring this wonderful city.
+We flew into Naples on Easyjet from Manchester and then took the train up to Rome to begin our 3 days in Rome, exploring this wonderful city.
 We would then continue our Italian adventure by taking a ferry to Palermo, spending a few days on the Aeolian islands and then travelling back up the Amalfi coast to Naples.
-3 days in Rome starts us off on this epic Italian adventure.
+Exploring the best of Rome in 3 days starts us off on this epic Italian adventure.

 Where did we stay for our 3 days in Rome?